 I would have no hesitation in recommending these courses to UoP PGRs – especially if an early evening slot that you can attend from home would fit your circumstances.
 The materials to support the sessions are provided and this often includes the recording of the session.
 I would have thought this would be particularly valuable to those for whom English is a second language.

 You can access other training and development opportunities as a postgraduate research degree student.

 As a postgraduate research degree student, you'll need to develop many research and transferable skills.
 In addition to the research skills you'll gain through your GSDP training, you can make use of subject-specific training in your faculty.

 Online training and development

-Online training resources for postgraduate research students cover all aspects of the doctoral process and skills for researchers.
+Online training resources for PGR students cover many aspects of the doctoral process and skills for researchers.
 You can self-enrol onto these self-paced resources on Moodle (our virtual training environment).